-The submitted plans show the location of the proposed loading spaces is accessible, but unobtrusive, and is screened with landscaping and walls.
-A large-scale plan of a proposed trash enclosure to screen dumpsters is included in the submittal.
-However, the location of the proposed trash enclosure is not shown on the plans and is conditioned herein to be provided.
+The submitted plans show the location of the approved loading spaces is accessible, but unobtrusive, and is screened with landscaping and walls.
+A large-scale plan of an approved trash enclosure to screen dumpsters is included in the submittal.
+However, the location of the approved trash enclosure is not shown on the plans and is conditioned herein to be provided.